 We recommend a visit to Wavell Infant and Nursery School to have a look around and talk to the staff.
 We are in the center of a friendly and welcoming community and look forward to meeting you and your child!

-For more information about our SEND provision for children with Special Educational Needs and/or Disabilities, and/or if you have any questions or queries about SEND, please speak to Mrs Ellar SENCo and refer to the SEND policy outlining current practice and procedures that are followed within school.
+For more information about our SEND provision for children with Special Educational Needs and/or Disabilities, and/or if you have any questions or queries about SEND, please speak to Mrs Ellar SENCo and refer to our SEND Policy in the Parents section under school policies which outlines current practice and procedures that are followed within school.